A second quantized approach to the Rabi problem: Quantization of the Rabi problem

-With the complete description for the free field sector of the model, we can reintroduce the spin and return to Rabi's Hamiltonian.
-In Dirac notation, Eq.~(\ref{rabi}) can be written as
+With a full description for the free field sector of the model, we can reintroduce the spin and return to Rabi's Hamiltonian.
+In Dirac notation, using~(\ref{2}), Eq.~(\ref{rabi}) can be written as